ahiyantra/carrom-game-1/README.md

 # carrom-pool-game
-a basic carrom pool game, made using unity 2020's 2D features on windows
+a basic carrom game, made using unity 2020's 2D features on windows